Strategic Network Creation for Enabling Greedy Routing: Euclidean Metrics

 As such, agent \(v\) cannot use \(u\) on greedy paths to any \(w_i\), whereas \(u\) can use \(v\) for all of them.
 If \(v\) would not have a greedy path to some \(w_i\), this could not be a \((\ceil{\frac{k}{2}} + 1 - \epsilon)\)-approximate NE because adding edges to all \(w_i\) without a greedy path would improve \(v\)'s costs from at least \(Z\) to less than \(Z\), which by definition of \(Z\) is a large improvement, also by more than a factor of \((\ceil{\frac{k}{2}} + 1 - \epsilon)\).
 Thus, agent~\(u\) could replace all of its edges with an edge to \(v\) and still retain greedy paths to all nodes.
 Let \(sc\) and \(sc'\) be agent~\(u\)'s stretchcosts before and after this move.
 Agent~\(u\)'s total costs would improve by a factor of \(\frac{(\ceil{\frac{k}{2}} + 1)\alpha + sc'}{\alpha + sc}\) which is at least \(\ceil{\frac{k}{2}} + 1 - \epsilon\) for \(\alpha \geq \frac{(\ceil{\frac{k}{2}} + 1)sc - sc' - \epsilon}{\epsilon}\).

 In a slightly modified construction, even a global rotation of the cones (i.e.\ the reference direction of the coordinate system not lining up with the bisector/edge of any cone) cannot achieve better results: First, we note that with cone-rotations of less than \(\frac{4\pi}{5k}\) in either direction, the same cones stay occupied by nodes and as such, this construction still holds.
 Also, a rotation by \(\beta\) is equal to a rotation by \(\beta \mod \frac{2\pi}{k}\).
 Thus, we place two copies of \(C\), which we call \(C_1\) and \(C_2\).
 The copy \(C_2\) is rotated by \(i\frac{2\pi}{k} + \frac{\pi}{k}\), for some \(i \in \mathbb{N}\), compared to \(C_1\), and its center is displaced.
 With this, in any rotation, one of \(u_1\) or \(u_2\) still has to build \(\ceil{\frac{k}{2}} + 1\) many edges.
 Additionally, by placing the \(C_1\) and \(C_2\) far enough apart and choosing \(i\) for the rotation to ensure that they are each contained in cones of \(u\) of the other that are occupied by some \(w_i\), these do not impact the number of edges agent~\(u\) builds in the \(\Theta_k\)-graph or needs to build in its best response. \end{proof} Thus, we cannot get a better bound on the approximation ratio of \(\Theta_8\)-graphs.
 However, the approximation factor does not improve by choosing a smaller \(k\): With \(k = 7\) being an odd number, \Cref{the:euclid-theta-lower} still gives the same lower bound of \(5 - \epsilon\).
 With \(k = 6\) the known bound on the stretch goes up to at least \(7\) (and that is not along necessarily greedy paths; to get greedy paths the stretch might be as large as the bound on \(\Theta\)-routing of \(12\sqrt{3}\))~\cite{akitayaSpanning2022}.
 For smaller values of \(k\), by \Cref{the:euclid-theta-small-k}, there might be no greedy paths between some nodes.
-But we can achieve a lower approximation ratio by using \(k = 6\) or \(k = 8\), depending on the instance, which gives the following result.